 Currently Print Composer can import SVG symbols.
 A great feature would be the ability to import an Inkscape SVG drawing of a map title block including company logos, fancy page borders, etc.

-#1 Updated by Andreas Neumann over 10 years ago
+#1 Updated by Andreas Neumann almost 11 years ago

 This is already possible (at least in trunk (or I also think upcoming 1.1 release)).
 You can browse and select any SVG file.